 One of the biggest barriers to making progress in gender equality is said to rest in the minds of men and women, and is known as Unconscious Bias; how have you been able to deal with this in your journey up the corporate ladder?

-Self-awareness is very foundational to me, because it helps me set boundaries and define how I want to play within the rules of the game in the corporate or business world.
-For as long as I’m clear about what I want to achieve and the environment I require to enable me to achieve what I am set out to achieve, I can easily recognize the behavior that is out of quilter with my values and belief system and address it for what it is.
-It all starts with knowing and understanding self so you can call out a behavior that is unfounded towards you.
+Self-awareness is very foundational to me because it helps me set boundaries and define how I want to play within the rules of the game in the corporate or business world.
+For as long as I’m clear about what I want to achieve and the environment I require to enable me to achieve what I am set out to achieve, I can easily recognize the behaviour that is out of quilter with my values and belief system and address it for what it is.
+It all starts with knowing and understanding self so you can call out behaviour that is unfounded towards you.

 People will try to deal with us as women according to how they were socialized and what their internal belief system tells them about what it means to be a woman.
 Ultimately it is about asserting myself.
 In so doing, a person holding a narrow view of who I should be can learn from me authentically standing up for myself.
 If we do not define our true self the world will attempt to misdefine and confine us.
 We should exercise our own personal power in projecting who we are lest we allow others to determine our worth.

-Aside your routine activities, what are some of the things that MAMOKETE RAMATHE does leisurely?
+Aside from your routine activities, what are some of the things that MAMOKETE RAMATHE does leisurely?

 What’s the best way for the readers of Amazons Watch Magazine to connect with you?